 1.6 POST DREDGE SURVEY

-- A. A post-dredge survey of the area dredged shall be performed following the completion of all dredging work.
-The post-dredge survey shall be used to confirm that dredging to the required extent and depths has been achieved. - B. The post-dredge survey shall be submitted to the Port for Port submittal to USACE within 20 days of completing all dredge work.
+A. A post-dredge survey of the area dredged shall be performed following the completion of all dredging work.
+The post-dredge survey shall be used to confirm that dredging to the required extent and depths has been achieved.